fogonwater/we-are-here/2_water_air/README.md

 ## 210 Antarctic Expedition

-We received anonymised GPS scientist movement data directly from Fraser Morgan of Manaaki Whenua.
-The base map is a blends a slope map with a shaded relief surface, both of which were created from a LiDAR DEM of the McMurdo Dry Valleys.
-The “rips” in the shaded relief correspond to LiDAR survey data.
-We overlaid the GPS trails over the relief surface and exported the combined map as a high resolution JPEG.
+We received anonymised GPS scientist movement data directly from Dr Fraser Morgan of Manaaki Whenua.
+The basemap blends a slope map with a shaded relief surface, both of which were created from a LiDAR DEM of the McMurdo Dry Valleys.
+The 'rips' in the shaded relief correspond to LiDAR survey data.
+We overlaid the GPS trails over the relief surface and exported the combined map as a high-resolution JPEG.
 This image was imported into Adobe Illustrator, where we added place names and annotations.

 The map is projected in WGS 84 / USGS Transantarctic Mountains (EPSG:3294) at a cartographic scale of 1:45,000.